Topherchriss/A-Z/README.md

 ### License

 This project is licensed under general Public License - see the LICENSE file for details

+## Future Vision

+A-Z TRAPEZA is an evolving project with a vision to incorporate additional features and improvements in the future.

+### 4. Web Application

+Explore the development of a web application to provide users with the flexibility to manage their accounts on the go.
+Allowing users to customize their account settings, including profile pictures, account names, and notification preferences, for a more personalized banking experience.

+### 1. Implment Security Features

+Implement security layers, to ensure a secure and trustworthy banking experience for users.

+### 2. Advanced Budget Analytics

+Introduce advanced analytics tools to help users analyze their spending patterns, set dynamic budget limits, and receive personalized financial insights.

+### 5. Community Collaboration

+Encourage collaboration and contributions from community to enhance the application's features, fix bugs, and provide feedback.

+### 6. Integration with Financial Institutions

+Explore possibilities for integrating the application with real financial institutions, providing users with the ability to link their actual bank accounts and manage them through A-Z TRAPEZA.

+These future plans align with commitments to delivering a robust and user-friendly banking system.
+Contributions and feedback from the community are highly valued as work towards achieving these goals goes on.

 ### Acknowledgments
 .
 Special thanks to **tkinter** for providing  the  GUI framework.